The compressed word problem in relatively hyperbolic groups: Converting and to

 Consider a variable $A$ such that $\rho_\cT(A) = B[[:i))$; the case that $\rho_\cT(A) = B[[i:))$ can be dealt with analogously.
 By considering the variables in order of increasing height, we can assume that no cut operator occurs in the right-hand side of any variable $A'$ with $\Ht(A') < \Ht(A)$.
 Using Proposition \ref{prop:tslp-slp} we can compute an \slp with value $\val_{\cT}(B)$ and then use Corollary~\ref{cor:gamlen} to compute $n_B:= |\widehat{\val_{\cT}(B)}|$ in polynomial time.

 Now we show how to eliminate the cut operator in $\rho_\cT(A)$.
 This involves adding at most $\Ht(\cT)$ new variables to the TCSLP.
 Moreover the height of the \tcslp after the cut elimination will still be bounded by $\Ht(\cT)$.
-Hence, the final \tslp has at most $\Ht(\cT) \cdot |V|$ variables, and its size will be polynomially bounded.
+Hence, the final \tslp has at most $\Ht(\cT) \cdot |V|$ variables, and its size is polynomially bounded.

 The idea of the cut elimination is to push the cut operator towards variables of lesser height.
 For this, we need to consider the various possibilities for the right-hand side of $B$.

 {\bf Case 1.} $\rho_\cT(B) = a \in \Sigma$.
 If $i = 1$ we define $\rho_\cU(A) := a$, and if $i = 0$ we define $\rho_\cU(A) := \emptyword$.